 Friday's Alabama Prep Football Scores

-3. New Hope's Taylor excited about chance to play at Gulf Coast C.C.
+3. New Hope's Smith commits to play soccer at Meridian C.C.
 HIGH SCHOOL SPORTS